madkarmaa/streamable-py/DOCS.md

         use_current_timestamp: bool = True) -> dict[str, str]
 ```

-Build headers for S3 upload request from UploadInfo model.
+Build headers for the Streamable S3 bucket upload request from the UploadInfo model.

 **Arguments**: